 The Comprehensive Examination is administered by the student's Guidance Committee, and is expected to be a formal written and oral examination covering the student's background and testing whether the student is prepared to write a dissertation.
 The Comprehensive Examination consists of a thesis proposal and a background examination.
 The background examination is separate from the thesis proposal.

-The Comprehensive Examination should be taken within two years of completing the Ph.D.
+The university requires that the Comprehensive Examination be completed by the end of the student's fifth year in the Ph.D. program.
+In 2019, the Department passed a stricter deadline.
+Specifically, the Department requires that the Comprehensive Examination be completed by the end of the student's fourth year in the Ph.D. program.
+We hope that most students complete the Comprehensive Examination even earlier.
+Ideally, it should be completed within two years of completing the Ph.D.
 Qualifying Examination.
 It is expected that the prescribed course work as specified on the student's Ph.D.
 Program Plan will have been substantially completed by this time.
 Furthermore, the College of Engineering stipulates that the Comprehensive Examination must be completed at least 6 months prior to the Final Oral Examination and defense of the Ph.D. dissertation.

 The student's Guidance Committee has the final responsibility for setting the format of the Comprehensive Examination.
 At least one component of the Comprehensive Examination must be written and must be maintained in the Department office for three years.

 The format of the thesis proposal is determined by the Guidance Committee, but normally contains the equivalents of: Chapter 0 - Background and related material for the area of the dissertation; Chapter 1 - Review of current research topics, results and methods of the field; Chapter 2 - Proposed research.
 In addition to the written thesis proposal, the student will present an oral presentation of the thesis proposal summarizing its main points.